-As of April 29, 2023, we had \$44 million remaining in aggregate principal amount of the Notes outstanding, comprised of \$1.7 million of 2023 Notes and \$42 million of 2024 Notes.
-The remaining 2023 Notes have a scheduled maturity in June 2023 and the remaining 2024 Notes have a scheduled maturity in September 2024.
-We anticipate having sufficient cash available to repay the principal amount of the Notes in cash with respect to any convertible notes for which the holders elect early conversion, as well as upon maturity of the 2023 Notes and the 2024 Notes in June 2023 and September 2024, respectively.
+As of July 29, 2023, we had \$42 million remaining in aggregate principal amount of the 2024 Notes, which have a scheduled maturity in September 2024.
+We anticipate having sufficient cash available to repay the principal amount of the 2024 Notes in cash with respect to any convertible notes for which the holders elect early conversion, as well as upon maturity of the 2024 Notes in September 2024.